erickmattoso/braskem_playbook/docs/courses/books.md

 [http://www-ai.ijs.si/SasoDzeroski/ILPBook/](http://www-ai.ijs.si/SasoDzeroski/ILPBook//)

 - Authors: Nada Lavrac and Saso Dzeroski
 - Year: 1994
 - Pages: 400 pages

-From the Back Cover:
+Book Description:

 This book is an introduction to inductive logic programming (ILP), a research field at the intersection of machine learning and logic programming, which aims at a formal framework as well as practical algorithms for inductively learning relational descriptions in the form of logic programs.
 The book extensively covers empirical inductive logic programming, one of the two major subfields of ILP, which has already shown its application potential in the following areas: knowledge acquisition, inductive program synthesis, inductive data engineering, and knowledge discovery in databases.